mmistakes/minimal-mistakes/docs/_pages/contribute.md

 * Local changes to files in `/docs` will be picked up immediately by Jekyll, except `/docs/_config.yml` which requires restarting the preview container.
 * Optionally, before running the container, export your [GitHub API token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) as `JEKYLL_GITHUB_TOKEN` and it will be made available to Jekyll for querying metadata from the GitHub API.
 * Most content is in `/docs/_pages/` with meaningful names.
 You can add or edit Kramdown (GitHub-flavored Markdown) `.md` or Liquid template `.html` files.
 * Theme changes could go in the top-level theme or become overrides in corresponding child directories under `/docs`.
 For example, `/docs/_layouts/default.html` overrides `/_layouts/default.html` and is available immediately in the local preview.
 Changes to the top-level theme don't become visible in the local preview until they're merged to the master branch in the Git remote.
-The idea is to minimize changes to the parent theme so that we can later merge in improvements from upstream.
-* The theme is forked from Minimal Mistakes which publishes an excellent [quick-start guide](https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/) covering the use of the relevant Jekyll plugins.

 ### Build &amp; Publish
 * All merges to the master branch are automatically published by GitHub pages.